DevFactoryCH/taxonomy/README.md

 ------------------------------

 use Devfactory\Taxonomy\Term as taxoTermModel;

-class User extends taxoTermModel { }
+class Term extends taxoTermModel { }

+use Devfactory\Taxonomy\TermRelation as taxoTermRelationModel;
+class TermRelation extends taxoTermRelationModel { }

+use Devfactory\Taxonomy\TermRelation as taxoVocabularyModel;
+class Vocabulary extends V { }